Sally's Pigeons

-"Sally's Pigeons" is a pop song by Cyndi Lauper that was featured on her 1993 album Hat Full of Stars, as well as the greatest hits albums Twelve Deadly Cyns...and Then Some and The Great Cyndi Lauper.
+"Sally's Pigeons" is a pop song by Cyndi Lauper that was featured on her 1993 album Hat Full of Stars.
 It was released as the album's second single in some countries, and as its third in others.
 The song was inspired by the story of a childhood friend of Lauper, who in her teens got pregnant, had a back-alley abortion, and died as a result.

+The song was re-released as a single in 1994 in some European countries to promote Cyndi's greatest hits album Twelve Deadly Cyns...and Then Some.

+Cyndi released a new version of the song on June 22, 2022, in response to the repeal of Roe v.
+Wade.

+Background

-The song was co-written with Mary Chapin Carpenter.
-Lauper was a childhood fan of Elton John, and as a tribute to him, "Sally's Pigeons" contains references to "Tiny Dancer," a song that Lauper has revealed to always make her cry.
+The song was co-written in 1991 with Mary Chapin Carpenter.
+Lauper was a childhood fan of Elton John, and as a tribute to him, "Sally's Pigeons" contains references to "Tiny Dancer", a song that Lauper stated has always made her cry.
 The song's music video features Julia Stiles and Blaze Berdahl, the latter portraying Sally.

+Release

+"Sally's Pigeons" began receiving radio adds in France and the Czech Republic in April 1993.
+It also received adds in Spain in August 1993.

 Critical reception

 Mike DeGagne of AllMusic spoke of the song in a review of the Hat Full of Stars album, stating, "The title track and "That's What I Think", along with "Sally's Pigeons", make for the most promising of the 11 cuts."
 In the December 23, 1995, issue of the Billboard magazine, the song was mentioned in "The Critics' Choice" section, where the magazine's editors and writers chose their top 10 records, videos and live concerts of 1995.
 Chuck Taylor, the magazine's radio editor, listed Lauper's 1995 compilation Twelve Deadly Cyns...and Then Some at #6 of his top ten albums, stating, "Kickin' longform video, too.
 Discover of "Sally's Pigeons" is a high point.
 Thanks, girl, I had fun."
 The Daily Vault's Mark Millan said it is a very good song, describing it as "heart wrenching".